geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

 ## Before You Begin

+A bit confusingly, Google Cloud Platform (GCP) to the Google compute engine (GCE) is AWS to EC2.
+Therefore we launch using the `gce` mode, but the overall support is targeting GCP.

 ### Step 1: Installing `jaynes`

 You need to have `gcloud` and `gsutil` installed on your computer, as well as `jaynes`.